Frequently Asked Questions about Balusters:

 Q. Can concrete balusters be used on a wooden deck?

-A. No, you need a solid foundation.
+A. Usually no, you need a solid foundation.
 If you have a wooden deck or a balcony where weight is an issue, select from a large variety of our synthetic polyester balusters

 Q. Which type of balusters are less maintenance in a long run, synthetic or concrete?

-A. Vytas Ornamental concrete balusters are by far less maintenance then synthetic polyester balusters which will not hold their value over time like the actual cast stone.
+A. Vytas Ornamental concrete balusters are by far less maintenance than synthetic polyester balusters which will not hold their value over time like the actual cast stone.

 Q. Do your balusters have seams on both sides like other concrete and synthetic polyester baluster systems?